activatedgeek/blog/site/contents/phil/psych/force-mult.md.md

 Think why Silicon Valley is what it is.
 Or think why software is eating the world.
 By regulation, I mean any central system in place to keep you in check.
 Crudely, call it _bureaucracy_ and run away as much as possible.

+### Asymmetric upsides

+I've realized that the most productive-looking people have found a knack for doing work that has low downside and disproportionately high upside.